parolkar/ai_policy_research_toolkit/README.md

 # AI Policy Research & Strategy Development Framework

-This initiative is inspired by SAI which is is a Q&A search engine designed to provide relevant and high quality information about curated AI policy documents.
+This initiative is inspired by building blocks of SAI (which was collaboration between OECD & Mila).
+SAI is a Q&A search engine designed to provide relevant and high quality information about curated AI policy documents.

-This project is a collaboration between the OECD and Mila.

 It uses Retrieval-Augmented Generation (RAG) on AI policy documents curated by the OECD.